DavMakar/vertex_cover/README.md

 # Vertex cover

 ### What you need
-You must use linux system and gcc compiler
-Install graphviz library
+You must use linux system and gcc compiler.<br /> Install graphviz library
 ```
 sudo apt install libgraphviz-dev